mpareja/slack-webex-plugin/README.md

 ## Configuration

 - `token`: Your Slack API token, get your token at https://api.slack.com/
-- `jira_urls`: A mapping of JIRA project names to the URL that can display that JIRA issue, i.e. SOLR -> https://issues.apache.org/jira/browse/
+- `webex_urls`: A mapping of urls to webex urls.
+Usually you just need to replace mypath with your company name or the like
-- `pattern`: A JS Regexp that can identify JIRA issues in text, e.g. /(SOLR)-\d+/g
+- `pattern`: A JS Regexp that you want to watch for to invoke webex meetings

 ## TODO: